Kenya travel guide

 The Government of Kenya has indicated that anyone testing positive for COVID-19, but presenting as asymptomatic or with only mild symptoms, can expect to be directed to self-isolate at home if able to do so.
 Vulnerable persons will be prioritised for hospital care.
 Ministry of Health guidance is available.

-Pharmacies and other shops selling essential products remain open, though business hours may be affected by the nationwide curfew.
+Pharmacies and other shops selling essential products remain open.

 The authorities are conducting random temperature screenings in spaces frequented by the general public.
 If you show signs or symptoms of coronavirus and are able to self-isolate, you can expect to be directed to do so.
 If you cannot self-isolate, you can expect to be taken into a State health facility by the Kenyan authorities.